doamaral/angular-tour-of-heroes/README.md

+# Project
+This project is part of [Angular Docs](https://angular.io/tutorial/tour-of-heroes) to generate a first contact with Angular.

+# Environment Setup
+## Requirements
+- Node.JS
+- NPM

+## Angular CLI
+Angular CLI do a lot of boilerplating for us... so let's install it
+- `npm install -g @angular/cli` you might need to do run it as `sudo`

-# TourOfHeroes
+# Initial project Setup
+- `ng new`
+- `ng new <project's name>`

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.6.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding